emojicode/emojicode/README.md

 ## 🔨 Building from source

-If you don’t want to use the prebuilt binaries, you can of course also build Emojicode from source.
+If you don’t want to use the prebuilt binaries or want to work on Emojicode, you can of course also build Emojicode from source.

 **These build instructions only apply to the latest code in the master branch.
 To build previous versions, please consult the according README.md by cloning the repository and checking out a version: `git checkout v0.3`**

+### Building locally

 Prerequisites (earlier versions might work but are not tested):

 - clang and clang++ 3.9 or newer, or
 - gcc and g++ 5.4 or newer
-- CMake 3.5.1 and (preferably) Ninja
+- CMake 3.5.1 or newer and (preferably) Ninja
-- Python 3.5.2 or above to pack for distribution and run tests
+- Python 3.5.2 or newer (for tests and packaging)
 - Allegro 5 to compile the allegro package
   - `sudo apt-get install liballegro5-dev` on Debian/Ubuntu
-  - `brew install allegro` on OS X
+  - `brew install allegro` on macOS

 Steps: